“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 “Glad you asked.”
 Leo shrugged off his backpack and pulled out a jar of centipedes.
 “Harvested these all by myself.”

 “Hm.”
 Nemo seemed unimpressed.
-“Freedom can’t come from centipedes.”
+“Freedom doesn’t come from centipedes.”

 “Ha!
 I figured you had something special up here,” said Leo.
 “Even monks use centipedes.
 What’ve you got?
 What’s your secret to freedom?”